Things to consider

 - Is your line manager in support of setting up a new account?

-Marketing and Communications can best support those managing social media on behalf of the University with ongoing consultancy and ad hoc advice, if they have visibility when new accounts are set up.
-Therefore, if you run through the checklist above and feel there is a clear case for setting up a new account, please email email@example.com.
+Marketing and Communications can best support those managing social media on behalf of the University with ongoing consultancy and ad hoc advice, if they have visibility when new accounts are set up via the form.

 Use of personal social media accounts

-- For more high-profile research piece, you may want to direct them to the 'Things to consider' checklist before posting.
+For more high-profile research pieces, it's advisable to refer them to the 'Things to Consider' checklist before posting.

-- Always be respectful, polite and patient when engaging in conversations.
-Avoid speaking on matters outside your field of expertise.
+- Always maintain a respectful, polite, and patient tone during conversations.
+Avoid commenting on topics beyond your expertise.

-- Manage login and account information responsibly.
-Keep account information private, particularly on public access computers.
+- Manage login and account information responsibly, especially on public access computers.
+Keep account details private.

-- Retweeting, sharing and liking the University's content is one of the best and simplest ways for personal accounts to promote the brand.
-This should be highly encouraged.
+- Retweeting, sharing, and liking the university's content is a great way for personal accounts to promote the brand.
+This practice should be highly encouraged.